benhoIIand/grunt-cache-bust/README.md

 {
     algorithm: 'md5',                    // Algoirthm used for hashing files
     baseDir: './',                       // The base directory for all assets
-    cdnPath: false,                      // You're own CDN path
     deleteOriginals: false,              // Delete the original file after hashing
-    enableUrlFragmentHint: false,        // Look for the URL fragment in URLs
     encoding: 'utf8',                    // The encoding used when reading/writing files
-    filters: {},                         // Filters used when searching the DOM for assets
-    ignorePatterns: [],                  // Ignore files that match given patterns
     jsonOutput: false,                   // Output the original => new URLs to a JSON file
     length: 16,                          // The length of the hash from a file
-    replaceTerms: [],                    // Replace terms in URLs
-    removeUrlFragmentHint: false,        // Remove the URL fragment from URLs after hashing
-    rename: true,                        // Rename files instead of appending a query string
     separator: '.'                       // The separator between the original file name and hash }
 ```